 Functional Hypertrophy is an overlooked aspect of training as its basically an in-between of the two most popular approaches to strengthtraining which is bodybuilding and powerlifting.

-Functional Hypertrophy has actual been the foundation of the muscular development of the greatest bodybuilders of the past, such as Arnold Schwarzenegger, Franco Columbo, Ronnie Coleman and Jay Cutler.
-They were all known to be very strong and use this strength in combination with bodybuilding methods to development a muscular pyhsique.
+Functional Hypertrophy has actually been the foundation of the muscular development of the greatest bodybuilders of the past, such as Arnold Schwarzenegger, Franco Columbo, Ronnie Coleman and Jay Cutler.
+They were all known to be very strong and use this strength in combination with bodybuilding methods to develop a muscular physique.

 Functional Hypertrophy the foundation of consistent results as it allows much more continuous progress in training.

-The effect of Functional Hypertrophy on Maximal Strength
+The effect of Functional Hypertrophy on Maximum Strength

 The effect of Functional Hypertrophy on Explosive Strength